TatendaTorerwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that prints  Hello, World. script that displays a confused smiley. script that displays the content of a file.
+Script that prints  Hello, World.
+Script that displays a confused smiley.
+Script that displays the content of a file.
+Script that displays the contents of two different files.